 - The Home Competition Entry fee is $15.00 per entry.
 Payment by PayPal is REQUIRED when entering online.

 - Judging will be onsite at the Mazer Cup International.
-Only the top mead from each category will be sent to the Best of Show round.
-Winners are announced at the Mazer Cup International on TBD, and score sheets are sent out ASAP thereafter.
+Only the top mead from each category will be sent to the Best of Show (BOS) round.

 - Judging will be done blind and the judges will not be exposed to any identifiable information about the mead other than the category and the type of mead it is.

 - A panel of at least two judges will judge each entry according to the sub-category in which it was entered.